The PPT$^2$ conjecture holds for all Choi-type maps: Introduction

 The main result of the current paper is the proof of this conjecture in the case when the two PPT maps are covariant with respect to the action of the \emph{diagonal unitary group}.
 More precisely, we consider the class of linear maps which are (conjugate-)invariant under the action of diagonal unitaries (see Definition \ref{def:DUC-CDUC-DOC}): $\forall X \in \M{d} \text{ and } U \in \mathcal{DU}_d$, we have either

 These maps, dubbed respectively, \emph{Diagonal Unitary Covariant} (DUC) and \emph{Conjugate Diagonal Unitary Covariant} (CDUC), were studied at length in \cite{Singh2020diagonal}.
-Several important properties of these maps, such as complete (co-)positivity, preservation of positivity under partial transposition (PPT), entanglement breaking property, etc., were analyzed in detail.
+A variety of physically relevant classes of quantum channels are of this kind, like the \emph{depolarizing} and \emph{transpose depolarizing} channels, \emph{amplitude damping} channels, \emph{Schur multipliers}, etc. Several important properties of (C)DUC maps, such as complete positivity and copositivity, entanglement breaking property, and the like, were analyzed in detail.
 In this work, we focus on the PPT$^2$ conjecture for these maps, proving a \emph{stronger} version of the conjecture.
 The main technical tool in our proof is the characterization of a subclass of entanglement breaking covariant maps, which is related to the matrix-theoretic concept of \emph{factor width} \cite{Boman2005factor} for the cone of \emph{pairwise completely positive matrices} \cite{johnston2019pairwise}, see Theorem \ref{theorem:PSD-2} and \ref{theorem:PCP-2}.
 The following is an informal statement of our main result, Theorem \ref{thm:PPT2-C-DUC}:

 \begin{theorem} The composition of two arbitrary (conjugate) diagonal unitary covariant \emph{PPT} maps corresponds to a pairwise completely positive matrix pair with factor width two; in particular, it is entanglement breaking. \end{theorem}